-The visitor facilities at Stonehenge have been designed to be as accessible as possible in order to meet the different needs of those with access requirements.
-Please see our Disabled Visitors video for information about planning your visit.
+The visitor facilities at Stonehenge have been designed to be as accessible as possible in order to meet the different needs of our visitors.

-Full access information for the site is listed below.
-For more information, or if you have particular access needs, please contact us before you visit.
+If you have particular access needs, please contact us before you visit.
 Please note that some facilities may require booking in advance with English Heritage Customer Support team

 Mobility / Older Visitors